 3) Stent Procedure:

-A stent procedure is also called as angioplasty.
-During this procedure, the doctor puts a thin pipe in the blocked artery and dilates it with a balloon.
-Also, keeps the stent in the vessel to hold the artery in open state.
+A stent procedure is also called angioplasty.
+The doctor will put a thin pipe in the blocked artery during this procedure and dilate it with a balloon.
+Also, it keeps the stent in the vessel to hold the artery in the open state.
 It is very important that patients do not default the medicines after stenting.
 Otherwise, the risk of stent blockages is very high.

 4) Bypass Surgery:

-Bypass surgery also called as coronary artery bypass grafting or CABG.
+Coronary artery bypass grafting or CABG is the other name of bypass surgery.
 During bypass surgery, the doctor uses another vessel, which may be from the chest or sometimes legs.
 Doctors connect this vessel above and below the blockage and bypass the blockage.
-This vessel is called as a graft.
-Depending upon the number of grafts, the patient is labelled as a double or triple bypass.
+This vessel is called a graft.
+Depending upon the number of grafts, the patient is labeled as a double or triple bypass.
 The bypass surgery is a lengthy and high-risk procedure.
 It is usually done in individuals having blockages in three or more vessels or blockages in the main artery.